flatcar-archive/flatcar-docs/docs/setup/security/customizing-sshd.md

 ### Changing the sshd port

-The sshd.socket unit may be configured via systemd [dropins](using-systemd-drop-in-units).
+The sshd.socket unit may be configured via systemd [drop-ins][drop-ins].

 To change how sshd listens, update the list of `ListenStream`s in the `[Socket]` section of the dropin.